-When a child struggles with focus, hyperactivity, or restlessness, ADHD (Attention-Deficit/Hyperactivity Disorder) is often the first diagnosis parents hear.
+When a child struggles with focus, hyperactivity, or restlessness, ADHD is often the first diagnosis parents hear.
+In many cases, that diagnosis is correct.

 Why ADHD and Thyroid Issues Look Alike: The “Mimic Effect”